-Fraser Jones and his team at Calcourt Farms, Welshpool, have worked together to improve the fertility rate of his 1,000 Holstein Friesians from 30% to around 60%.
+Fraser Jones and his team at Calcourt Farm, Welshpool have been working hard to improve the fertility rates in his Holstein Frisian herd from 30% to around 60%.
 Fraser told us how they did it.

 “One key way we improved fertility was by eradicating BVD from our herd.
 We worked closely with our vet to test, identify and remove all persistently infected cattle which eliminated the source of disease.
 To prevent future outbreaks, we run a strict vaccination programme alongside continued biosecurity measures.